The Stupidly Simple Way To Get In All Your Veggies Before A Vegan Gets The Chance Juice Their WheatGrass

 Well you call on the supplement gods for aid.

-I use something called Garden Greens.
+I use something called Veggie Greens.
 One scoop of this stuff is equivalent to a few servings of fruits and vegetables.
 Then to top it off, I end up having a few pieces of fruit and veggies during the normal course of the day so more often than not, I’m hitting my required serving range.

 Just remember, it’s a supplement, not a substitute… so don’t start living on the stuff.
 A scoop a day is ok, but not at the expense of ditching vegetables all together.
 But I will say that if you’re having a tough time with this whole “eating healthy” thing, it’s definitely better than nothing.